-> Erin has led a noninvasive study on Pacific white-sided dolphins (Lagenorhynchus obliquidens) in the Pacific Northwest (especially the Broughton Archipelago, British Columbia, Canada) since 2007.
+Erin has led a noninvasive study on Pacific white-sided dolphins (Lagenorhynchus obliquidens) in the Pacific Northwest (especially the Broughton Archipelago, British Columbia, Canada) since 2007.
 Picking up on our colleague, Alexandra Morton’s earlier work, Erin has compiled a long-term photo-identification catalogue (with support from SeaDoc Society and Raincoast Research) to provide more precise estimates of abundance and survival rate.
 This research formed the basis of her PhD at the University of St Andrews, and is revealing new insights into this poorly studied species’ social life, acoustics, population health, and the role of mammal-eating (Bigg’s or transient) killer whale predation on Pacific white-sided dolphin population dynamics.
-We are now partnering with Dr Stephen Raverty on a non-invasive health assessment by sampling pathogens in exhaled breath.
+We partnered with Dr Stephen Raverty on a non-invasive health assessment by sampling pathogens in exhaled breath.

 Rapid Assessment Toolkit